-In 2021 Scape Technologies introduced the company's first version of a new solution for the fast-growing logistic market segment for gripping and singulating packets and letters for distribution - SCAPE Package Picker.
-The solution is undergoing customer tests in parallel with continued development of new features.
-The company intensified the marketing efforts for the SCAPE Package Picker to European logistic centers in 2022 and a number of European customer cases are now unfolding.
+In 2021 Scape Technologies introduced the company's first version of a new solution for the fast growing logistic market segment for gripping and singulating packets and letters for distribution - SCAPE Package-Picker.
+A solution that is now being implemented at the first European customer after undergoing customer tests also in China.